beave/sagan/doc/source/rule-keywords.rst

 This informs Sagan to look up the parsed source address from the Bro Intel::ADDR data.
 The parsed source address is extracted via liblognorm or parse_src_ip.

-Multiple options can be used.
+Multiple keywords can be used.
 For example:

 **bro-intel: both_ipaddr, domain, url;**